 MISCONCEPTION: Air Purifiers Trap COVID-19 But Will Release It Again Later, Risking Recontamination.

-TRUTH: Our air purifiers are designed to pull contaminants into the unit, where they pass through a 4 or 5 stage filtration system, comprising a pre-filter, a medium filter, a HEPA filter, a carbon filter, and a HEGA carbon cloth.
-The medium-sized filter, together with the HEPA, the HEGA, and the carbon filter, are sealed into a one-way system.
+TRUTH: Our air purifiers are designed to pull contaminants into the unit, where they pass through a 4 or 5 stage filtration system, comprising a pre-filter, a medium filter, a Certified HEPA Material filter, a carbon filter, and a HEGA carbon cloth.
+The medium-sized filter, together with the Certified HEPA Material, the HEGA, and the carbon filter, are sealed into a one-way system.
 Once pollutants are captured, they are trapped in the filter, with nowhere to go.
 This applies to COVID-19, mold spores, allergens, and any other pollutants inside the filter.

-MISCONCEPTION: HEPA Only Traps Particles That Are 0.3 Microns; COVID-19 Is Too Small to Be Trapped.
+MISCONCEPTION: Certified HEPA Material Only Traps Particles That Are 0.3 Microns; COVID-19 Is Too Small to Be Trapped.

 MISCONCEPTION: Air Purifiers Require Regular Filter Changes Which Can Be Costly